BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 ---
 ### Write Object
 Writes a single object.
-Note that not every value inside an object needs to be writable.
-The object itself is in charge which received data it ignores.
-The ObjectData in the request can be different from the ObjectData in the response.
 The response is identical to what a read would return.

-If the object cannot be found, `INVALID_OBJECT_ID` is returned as error code.<br>
-If the object type does not match, `INVALID_OBJECT_TYPE` is returned as error code.<br>
-If the object is not writable, `OBJECT_NOT_WRITABLE` is returned as error code.<br>

-Objects can return other status codes while parsing the data.
-If the object specific stream parser returns a non-zero error code, the write is not persisted to storage.

-If the new profiles bit field results in de-activating the object, the response will contain InactiveObject.
-The response matches what a read would return.
+If the new profiles bit field results in de-activating the object, the response will contain an InactiveObject.

-Writing to an inactive object will temporarily create an object to parse the data, but it will be deactivated again before the command returns.
-The data is persisted.
+Data written to an InactiveObject will be persisted.

 - Request:
     - Opcode: `uint8_t = 2`